Why is Recruitment and New Member Education Alcohol-Free?

 False Expectations – “Rush Parties” provide potential members with false expectations.
 Inviting candidates to a party at the chapter house before rush and getting them intoxicated is a false representation of what it means to be Greek, and especially a KA.
 If men are recruited at a party and this is the only side of the organization they have seen, the candidate may expect that this is what KA life is all about, and the men you recruit during these events will likely be the “partiers” of the chapter.

 Bid Night – Bid night is a great time to show the accumulation of all the hard work and dedication that your chapter put into having successful dry recruitment over the past year.
 After finding all these men that hold the ideals of the true gentleman, it seems only appropriate that bid night should be an alcohol-free event to truly celebrate your accomplishments and the new brothers.

 Big Brother-Little Brother Night – Along with bid night and initiation, Big Brother-Little Brother night is among the top three most dangerous nights for fraternity men nationwide.
 It is imperative that this be an alcohol-free event for reasons beyond it being a dangerous night.
 Most importantly, the Big Brother program is designed to give a young man a mentor and someone to look to for guidance and direction through his first years of college and KA.
 Introducing alcohol into this equation sends the wrong message and can start this mentorship on the wrong path.
-There are many alternatives in the New Member Education Manual.

 Let’s make a positive change in your chapter’s recruitment practices this fall.
 Instead of recruiting men with a party, let’s design our recruitment plan to market to those who we see fit to join.
 Let’s really get to know our candidates by talking to them as individuals.
 Remember, good men build relationships with other good men, and it is these relationships that create successful organizations.